 Configure keyboard shortcuts

-RubyMine includes predefined keymaps and lets you customize frequently used shortcuts.
+RubyMine includes several predefined keymaps and lets you customize frequently used shortcuts.

 To view the keymap configuration, open the Settings dialog Ctrl+Alt+S and select Keymap.

-RubyMine automatically selects a predefined keymap based on your environment.
-Make sure that it matches the OS you are using or select the one that matches shortcuts from another IDE you are used to (for example, Eclipse or NetBeans).
+RubyMine automatically suggests a predefined keymap based on your environment.
+Make sure that it matches the OS you are using or select the one that matches shortcuts from another IDE or editor you are used to (for example, Eclipse or NetBeans).

 A keymap is a list of actions with corresponding keyboard and mouse shortcuts and abbreviations.
 You cannot change predefined keymaps.
 When you modify any shortcut, RubyMine creates a copy of the currently selected keymap, which you can configure.
 Click to duplicate the selected keymap, rename, remove, or restore it to default values.
 For information about keymap files, see Location of user-defined keymaps.

 To find an action by name, type it in the search field of the Keymap page.
 If you know the shortcut of an action, click and press the key combination in the Find Shortcut dialog.